automerge/automerge/javascript/etc/automerge.api.md

 // Warnings were encountered during analysis:
 //
-// dist/wasm_types.d.ts:89:5 - (ae-forgotten-export) The symbol "SyncHave" needs to be exported by the entry point index.d.ts
-// dist/wasm_types.d.ts:102:5 - (ae-forgotten-export) The symbol "Op" needs to be exported by the entry point index.d.ts
-// dist/wasm_types.d.ts:107:5 - (ae-forgotten-export) The symbol "Author" needs to be exported by the entry point index.d.ts
-// dist/wasm_types.d.ts:114:5 - (ae-forgotten-export) The symbol "Hash" needs to be exported by the entry point index.d.ts
-// dist/wasm_types.d.ts:220:5 - (ae-forgotten-export) The symbol "PatchValue" needs to be exported by the entry point index.d.ts
 // dist/wasm_types.d.ts:232:5 - (ae-forgotten-export) The symbol "ScalarValue_2" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)